kavisek/data-engineering-reading-list/README.md

 # date-engineering-reading-list

-#### Why does this repo exist?

-"because people keep asking me for DE training resources."

 ### Overview

-A list of recommended books, courses, and online resources on data engineering and cloud development.
+Why does this repo exist?

+For the following reasons

+- people keep asking me for DE training resources.
+- people ask me what online courses I do.
+- people ask me what books I read.

 In my opinion, paid resources are a better use of your time than free content.
 On average, I find the return on time to be higher with paid resources.